 Although you will not be subject to collection actions during this time, the interest and penalties on your outstanding balance will continue to accrue.
 In addition, a tax lien may be filed.
 Although your property will not be seized as long as you submit updated information as required, the lien can make it difficult for you to qualify for other loans.
 For this reason, hardship status should generally be avoided except for those who are retired or disabled and do not have a projected income increase.

 Some New York taxpayers may qualify for penalty abatement.
 This program could reduce your past-due tax balance, allowing you to access an affordable payment plan for the remaining back taxes.
 In order to have the penalty waived, you need to show that the offense was not related to willful neglect but resulted from a reasonable cause.

 Keep in mind that even when penalties are waived, interest continues to accrue.
 It is compounded every day at a rate that adjusts each quarter.

 Solvable can help resolve your New York state tax liability once and for all.
-We connect our clients to vetted, well-reviewed firms that specialize in relief for those with tax debt, student loans, and credit card debt.
+We connect our clients to vetted, well-reviewed firms that specialize in back tax assistance for those with back taxes, student loans, and credit card debt.
 Get on the path to a brighter financial future.